NIS2 in Germany

 In the event of significant security incidents, the BSI may instruct essential and important entities to inform their customers (recipients of their services). §35 (1)

-Entities in the financial and insurance sectors, information technology and telecommunications, ICT services, and digital services must immediately inform potentially affected customers of a significant cyber threat, including possible countermeasures that customers may need to take. §35 (2)
+Entities in the financial and insurance sectors, information technology and telecommunications, ICT services, and digital services must immediately inform potentially affected customers of a significant cyber threat, including possible countermeasures. §35 (2)

 Evidence and audits